maxtepkeev/python-redmine/docs/exceptions.rst

 ``ResourceAttrError``
     Resource doesn't have the requested attribute

-``NotSettableAttrError``
+``ReadonlyAttrError``
-    Resource can't set attribute that doesn't exist or is read only
+    Resource can't set attribute that is read only

 ``VersionMismatchError(feature)``
     Feature isn't supported on specified Redmine version